-Joseph Weiler will teach Hard Cases at UCLA School of Law for January Term 2018.
+Joseph Weiler teaches Hard Cases at UCLA School of Law.
 He is currently University Professor as well as holder of the European Union Jean Monnet Chair at New York University School of Law and Co-Director of the Jean Monnet Center for International and Regional Economic Law & Justice.
 Weiler is also President of European University Institute (EUI), Florence, Italy.

 Weiler is Professor at the National University of Singapore; Honorary Professor at University College, London; Honorary Professor at the Department of Political Science, University of Copenhagen; and Co-Director of the Academy of International Trade Law in Macao, China.